telenordigital/id-docs.telenordigital.com/docs/integrate-android-sdk/use-telenorid-as-id-provider.md

   - state
   - how to
   - Telenor ID
-  - id provider
+  - ID provider
 ---

 ## Multiple ID providers

-The SDK starting from version 2.1 allows to choose between multiple ID providers.
+Starting from version 2.1, the SDK allows to choose between multiple ID providers.
 Currently supported providers are CONNECT ID and Telenor ID.
-If you are updating to version 2.1 from older versions without any code change - CONNECT ID will be used as a default id provider.
+If you are updating to version 2.1 from older versions without any code change - CONNECT ID will be used as a default ID provider.

 ## Selecting new ID provider

-When initializing SDK you can select an ID provider that you want to use from `IdProvider` class.
+When initializing the SDK you can select an ID provider that you want to use from the `IdProvider` class.
 Note, that you cannot use multiple ID providers at the same time.

 ```java
 ConnectSdk.sdkInitialize(getApplicationContext(), IdProvider.TELENOR_ID, true);